See your own map in the Gallery of the various redoubts and batteries that have been on the island.

 The coastal artillery's organization on Odderøya

-After the war, there were 5 cohorts that had not been in for initial service and an intensive training of commanders who could train these large cohorts of soldiers was initiated.
-One had for periods herds on Odderøya, Randøya and Flekkerøya.
-The initial service was initially 16 months, then 12 and at the end (1993) 9 months.
-Kristiansand Fortress changed its name to Kystartilleribrigade Sør then back to Kristiansand Fortress.
-In 1962, the Coastal Artillery transferred to the Norwegian Navy and the name of the fortress was changed to Norwegian Naval Command Sørlandet and after a few years became known as Southern Naval Defense District, a name they kept until the closure in 2000.
+After the war, there were 5 cohorts that had not been in for initial service and intensive training of commanders who could educate these large cohorts of soldiers was initiated.
+One had garrisons on Odderøya, Randøya and on Flekkerøya for periods.
+Initial service was initially 16 months, then 12 and at the end (1993) 9 months.
+Kristiansand Fortress changed its name to Kystartilleribrigade Sør and then back to Kristiansand Fortress.

 The task of the district was to keep plans up to date, maintain material and equip the war crew, which numbered 3,000 men.